thevuong/next15-filterlist/STEPS.md

 - We can deduplicate this since it's running in the same render.
 - Add cache() higher order React 19 function to getCategoriesMap in categories.ts.
 (Show console logs 1x.)
 - The load time is actually reduced by 500ms because the getTaskSummary is reusing the prepared data from the getCategoriesMap called by categoryFilter.
-- This is also good for using inside dynamic metadata.

 This means that can keep using our common pattern of fetching data inside components, similar to how we would use useQuery in a client side app.
-This deduplication automatically happening with fetch requests by the way.

 ## Turn on staleTimes in next.config.js